Right-wing bloc wins narrow majority in Swedish parliament

 While Andersson is personally popular, anxiety in Sweden has grown over high crime rates in segregated districts that are home to large numbers of immigrants who have failed to integrate into Swedish society.
 Some blamed her Social Democrats, who have been in power for eight years.

-Ulf Kristersson, the leader of Sweden’s third largest party, the Moderates, who’s considered to be the leading figure in the right-wing bloc and a possible PM, thanked voters for their trust.
+Ulf Kristersson, the leader of Sweden’s third largest party, the Moderates, who’s considered to be the leading figure in the right-wing bloc and a possible prime minister, thanked voters for their trust.
 “Now we will get Sweden in order,” he wrote on Facebook.

 “The Moderates and the other parties on my side have received the mandate for the change that we asked for.
 I am now starting the work of forming a new, effective government,” Kristersson said.

-The Sweden Democrats were long shunned by Swedes because the party’s founders included some neo-Nazis.
+The Sweden Democrats were long shunned by Swedes because the party was founded in the 1980s by neo-Nazis and other far-right extremists.
 In recent years it has moved into the mainstream by expelling extremists, and gained support with a tough stance on crime and immigration amid a rise in shootings and other gang violence.

 Its transformation was led by 43-year-old Akesson, who in his speech Wednesday evening said it was time for a new chapter in Sweden.